- Where to buy: iZods UK [Here] (one of the few places I have seen stock this ink – particularly in the UK)

 Apparently this year, the famous Blue Monday (which typically occurs on the third Monday in the month of January) was the worst of the years since the formula was devised in 2005 and it was indeed something I felt.
 But it wasn’t bad – it was enjoyable.
 Why?
 Because I was using a blue ink – an AMAZING blue ink.
 So it was (good) Blue Monday for me this year.
 I’m going to tell you why this ink is absolutely phenomenal and I hope you’ll sea why (I’m so glad I got that out of my system).

 I’m a blue guy.
 I think the number of blues I have in my collection outnumber other inks, though I’m not certain on this.
-I have 74 inks at last count.
-So I like to think I know my blues, and this ink has certainly made an impression on me.
-However, I think what makes me think it’s a better shade than Blue Ice is because I’m not one for sheen.
+However, I think what makes me think it’s a better shade than Fire & Ice is because I’m not one for sheen.
 Sure, it’s fun and interesting and cool, but it isn’t a necessity for me.
-Another colour, Majestic Blue has very intense red sheen as well.
+Another colour, Majestic Blue, has very intense red sheen as well.
 So if you wanted a sheening blue, perhaps try those two.
 In terms of shading, I wouldn’t characterise it as Noodler’s Apache Sunset, Mont Blanc Irish Green or Diamine Autumn Oak (to name a few..) but it isn’t Diamine Orange which is incredibly flat and two dimensional.
 I adore conservative shading inks, so this is definitely one of the reasons I enjoy this ink.

 This is an ink that will beat any sinking feeling that you’ll experience on days like Blue Monday, so sail on over to iZods and pick up a bottle or two..
 Or, uh, how many dreadful puns was that?